PennyLaneAI/qml/glossary.rst

         See also :doc:`quantum gradient </glossary/quantum_gradient>`.

     :doc:`Quantum Approximate Optimization Algorithm (QAOA) </demos/tutorial_qaoa_maxcut>`
         A hybrid variational algorithm that is used to find approximate solutions for combinatorial optimization problems.
-Characterized by a circuit ansatz featuring two alternating, parameterized components.
+Characterized by a circuit ansatz featuring two alternating parameterized components.

     Quantum Boltzmann Machine
         Quantum analog of a classical `Boltzmann machine <https://en.wikipedia.org/wiki/Boltzmann_machine>`_, in which nodes are